mtrimboli2018/CNN_STL_MicEvo/README.md

 ## Introduction
-This repository is the implementation of "Fully Convolutional Spatiotemporal Learning for Microstructure Evolution Prediction," which is a modified version of OpenSTLv0.3.0 developed by CAIRI AI Lab[^1].
+This repository is the implementation for "Fully Convolutional Spatiotemporal Learning for Microstructure Evolution Prediction," which is a modified version of OpenSTLv0.3.0 developed by CAIRI AI Lab[^1].
 This implementation focuses on the use of SimVPv2[^4] on microstructure evolution[^5] data.

 ## Getting Started
 To create the enviornment, create an environment with "requirements.yaml."
 For exact repoducibility, "env-explicit.txt" may also be used to create the environment.
 Once the environment is created, activate the environment and run "python setup.py develop"